chriscant/mkdistmaps/README.md

 Vice-county data from https://github.com/BiologicalRecordsCentre/vice-counties and https://github.com/SK53/Irish-Vice-Counties - thanks.

 I used data from the [British Lichen Society](https://www.britishlichensociety.org.uk/) - thanks.

-The tests use the font "SourceSansPro-Regular.ttf" from https://github.com/google/fonts - thanks.

 # transform tool